 Early summers were spent with my Granny Blackburn in Memphis, and this soup often made the dining room table because she had four of us to feed, and limited income – which I wasn’t aware of, because, kids.
 She’d put the pot of neckbones on and then she and I would sit down and talk about whatever we fancied.
 Sometimes, talking was accompanied by shelling peas, or even going into the living room and watching wrestling.
 My Granny Blackburn loved wrestling.
 That’s something that passed on to my brothers, while the joy she got (I think) from her backyard garden certainly passed on to me.

 Here are the tools you’ll need for sure – a large pot.
 That’s about it.
-Oh, and a fork to remove the meat from the neckbones.
+Oh, and a fork to remove the pork stew meat from the neckbones.
 This is important.

 A thick and hearty tomato-based stew made from little ingredients with big taste!
 The slow cooked neckbones provide the meat while simple frozen vegetables bring it all together.

 - 6 lbs of pork neckbones - rinsed

 - 2 bags frozen mixed vegetables

 - Granulated Garlic (not garlic powder)